Frank Mir: Second heavyweight championship

 Mir fought his fellow Ultimate Fighter coach, Antônio Rodrigo Nogueira, at UFC 92 for the Interim UFC Heavyweight Championship.
 This bout was part of a mini-Heavyweight tournament, often hyped by UFC president Dana White.
 The winner of this fight would then face the winner of the match between the Heavyweight Champion Randy Couture and Brock Lesnar.
 Lesnar defeated Couture by TKO in the second round, earning him the Heavyweight Championship belt in the process and setting him up to face the winner of Nogueira/Mir to unify the belts.

 "I wish I could make the statement that 'the odds were against me, but you never quit.'
 It was not true.
 I wanted to give up."

 — -Frank Mir, talking about his career ups and downs.

-In the fight with Nogueira, Mir showcased vastly improved striking, particularly his boxing, knocking down the Brazilian twice in the first round and once in the second.
+In the fight with Nogueira, Mir showcased vastly improved striking, particularly his boxing, knocking him down twice in the first round and once in the second.
 Herb Dean stopped the match at 1:54 of the second round, declaring Mir the winner.
 Nogueira's loss marked the first time he had lost a fight due to strikes.
 In a post-fight interview, Mir credited his improved striking to a drastic improvement in conditioning.

 Two days after the fight, Dana White revealed in an interview that "Nogueira had just gotten over a Staph infection."
 Nogueira himself verified this fact several months later in his own interview, stating that he had a staph infection "20 days before the fight, [requiring] 5 days in the hospital."
 When asked if this infection affected his fight, he answered, "For sure."
 In addition to this illness, his knee was injured during training, for which he had surgery in February 2009.
 Despite these handicaps, Nogueira offered strong praise for Mir's performance, with particular credit given to Mir's ability to maintain "very good distance."